GTRONICK/QBack/README.md

   1. Improve log information on errors.
   2. Play sound or show message on copy completion.
-  3. Allow target folder creation when it don't exist.
+  3. Allow target folder creation when it does not exist.